Everett, Percival. So Much Blue. Greywolf, Minneapolis, 2017. NF; 7/17.

 And like that young guy being a Fulbright Scholar, a whiff of New England pretense in So Much Blue put me off a bit.
 Our Kevin is an artist and the iconic centre of the story is a huge canvas.
 The best friend he knocks around with in El Salvador is an Old English literature academic.
 Fair enough, Everett properly lives in that world, but I wondered what it would have felt like if the great graphic secret had been pornography and the travel buddy a construction worker.
 And the kid in Eternal Spring a confused young hitchhiker trying to find himself.
 But that’s just me.

 It’s also me who had another kind of reaction to this triptych novel.
 It made me sad: like nostalgic and sentimental.
 Kevin’s secret experiences moved him and then changed his character and world without his knowing it until much later.

 And isn’t that how it happens?
 Like the ending of this novel we don’t get to know what changes are going to add up to at the time we’re living our lives.
 We only have this welter of events going on, banal or wonderful or horrifying.
 And then we get old.
-And here we are if we are in America past its prime.
+And here we are (if we are in America) past our prime and also that of our country.
 Looking back for everyone, events mean something they didn’t when they were happening.
 Like driving down the coast from Vancouver to San Francisco in the glorious United States of the 1960s say, and only now understanding how wonderful that was and that that history, its and ours, is gone forever.
 Sad.